-Dr. Epstein has taught courses in civil procedure, conflicts of laws, communications, constitutional law, contracts, corporations, criminal law, health law and policy, legal history, property, real estate development and finance, jurisprudence, land use planning, land finance, patents, individual, estate and corporate taxation, torts, and workers compensation.
+Dr. Epstein is a recipient of the Bradley Prize, and he has taught courses in administrative law, antitrust law civil procedure, communications, constitutional law, contracts, corporations, criminal law, criminal procedure, employment discrimination law, environmental law, health law and policy, legal history, labor law, property, real estate development and finance, jurisprudence, labor law, land use planning, patents, individual, estate and corporate taxation, Roman law, torts, water law, and workers' compensation.